wetware/casm/README.md

 ### Usage

 CASM's functionality is grouped by package.
-Developers will typically import one items under `pkg/*`, depending on application needs.
+Developers will typically import one or more packages under `pkg/*`, depending on application needs.
 The following functionality is provided:

-- `pkg/boot`:  network crawling and other strategies for ambient peer discovery.
+- `pkg/boot`:  strategies for bootstrapping clusters.
 - `pkg/pex`:  efficient, resilient gossip-based peer sampling protocol.
 - `pkg/cluster`:  unstructured clustering service with PA/EL guarantees.

-Planned features include:

-- [ ] CSP abstractions for scheduling and synchronizing processes

 ## Footnotes